Tired of ads?

-Coefficient: the number that is multiplied by the variable
+Coefficient: the number that's multiplied by the variable.

 |binomial||2 Terms||xy – 2x|